videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/installation/get-started.md

 ## For video and audio calling SDK

-This guide will follow installation guide for all the VideoSDK for Audio and Video Calling. follow the below guide to install VideoSDK RTC in your website or App
+This guide will follow installation guide for all the VideoSDK for Audio and Video Calling.
+Follow the below guide to install VideoSDK RTC in your website or App

 ## Web SDK